SavanDev/FlxGrapeSoda/README.md

 ## Context

-> One day, the news reaches you that in your country your favorite drink is going to be withdrawn from the market… grape soda.
+> One day you get the news that your favorite drink is going to be taken off the market in your country... grape soda.
 >
-> Your mission is to try to get the last units left in the stores before it disappears completely… but it will not come cheap.
+> Your mission is to try to get the last remaining units in the stores before it disappears completely... but it won't be cheap.

 ## Build